 Before you proceed with applying the preservatives, it’s important that you prepare the wood posts.

-If the wood is wet, allow it dry for few days.
+If the wood is wet, allow it to dry for a few days.

 Remember, if you are preparing and installing the greenwood (which is fresh and humid), it can take a couple of months to dry completely.

 Once you feel that the moisture content is evaporated and the wood is dried, start by cleaning the surface to remove the dirt and grime.

 After cleaning, sand the surface lightly using sandpaper and clean the sanded dust once again with a piece of cloth.

 In the market, you will find a variety of products that can be used to preserve the wood against decay efficiently.

 Some of these wood preservatives include creosote, linseed oil, pentachlorophenol, and water-borne copper naphthenate.

 It’s important to choose the one that is easier and safer to use.

 And for this reason, water-borne preservatives that come with copper naphthenate can work best in most cases.